Public-Health-Scotland/R-Resources/using SMRA with R.md

 When you run the code popup boxes will appear for you to enter your username and password.

-If the connection is successful an object called 'smra_connection' will appear in the upper right hand pane (Environment tab).
+If the connection is successful an object called `smra_connection` will appear in the environment pane.
-Wrapping the dbConnect function inside the suppressWarnings function prevents your password for connecting to the SMRA database being shown in clear text on the console should the connection attempt be unsuccessful.

 ## Close the connection